scala-steward/sage/docs/index.md

   - title: Use any effect system
     details: First-class ZIO, cats-effect, Kyo, and Ox artifacts, each with its ecosystem's native types and no wrapper visible.
   - title: Native Redis protocol
-    details: RESP3, commands, and codecs implemented directly in Scala 3, with no Java client wrapped underneath.
+    details: RESP3, commands, and codecs implemented directly in Scala 3, with no Java client wrapped underneath and fast by design.
   - title: Modern and feature-rich
     details: "Redis 8+ and Valkey 8+ with auto-pipelining, transactions, cluster, sharded pub/sub, client-side caching, and TLS."
 ---